Warranty Questions and How to Submit a Warranty Claim

 Viance preservatives are backed by industry leading warranties.
 However, if you have any questions as to what is covered under your warranty, see product warranty infomation below.
 If you ever need to initiate a warranty claim, click on the link for warranty claim form.

-- Proof(s) of purchase, detailing lengths and quantities, and end tags from the retailer where the material was purchased.
+- Photo of front and back of end tag(s) from the retailer where the material was purchased

-- Photos of the material in question close-up and ones from a distance showing the entire project.
+- Photos of the material in question - close-up photo(s) and photo(s) from a distance showing the entire project

 Deck Care FAQs

 What do you recommend I use to clean my deck?